 Walnut Street divides Green Bay addresses into North and South, but the only major road dividing into an East and West is Walnut, divided at the Fox River, which bisects the city.
 While the Fox flows into the body of water named Green Bay, a New Yorker might appreciate this: The city also has an East River, which flows into the Fox, downtown.

 The sales tax in Wisconsin is 5 percent.
 As you might guess, a city as small as Green Bay doesn't have a subway.
 Public buses are $1.50.
 ZIP Codes in Wisconsin start with the digits 53 and 54, and for the Green Bay area, 541, 542 and 543.
 The Area Code is 920.
+Green Bay does not have a "beltway."

 Going In.
 Green Bay Metro buses offer free rides from downtown to the stadium, which is 3 miles southwest.
 Lambeau is an island in a sea of parking, which costs $18.
 Not surprising, considering that this is the Midwest, Big Ten County, tailgating is encouraged.